Vitamin D and Fertility

 - Around 40% of the U.S. population is considered vitamin D deficient.

-- Many studies have shown that vitamin D deficiency is related to reduced fertility and various adverse pregnancy outcomes.
+- Many studies have shown that vitamin D levels are associated with female fertility and healthy pregnancy outcomes.

-- Supplementing vitamin D has been linked to improved female fertility and pregnancy outcomes.
+- Supplementing vitamin D has been shown to improve female fertility and pregnancy outcomes.

 What is Vitamin D

 Vitamin D has many positive biological effects on the body, including reducing inflammation, stimulating the immune system, increasing the absorption of nutrients, and is associated with positive reproductive measurements and outcomes.